freescout-help-desk/freescout/Modules/SortableCustomFields/README.md

 **New table**: `sortablecustomfields_user_columns` (user_id, mailbox_id,
 custom_field_id, visible, sortable) — owned entirely by this module via its own migration (`Database/Migrations/`), not a core table.
-Absence of a row means "visible and sortable", matching pre-Columns-control behaviour, so nothing needed backfilling.
+Absence of a row means "hidden and not sortable" (see "Opt-in by default" above) — no backfill needed either way, since this is purely a rendering default with no other side effects.

 **New route**: `sortablecustomfields.columns.save` (POST), gated by the `auth` middleware and `MailboxPolicy::view` (an agent can only set